mattshoe/kdux/docs/kdux_mvi.md

       a `UiState` that the View can display.

 3. **Kdux Store (Data Layer)**
-    - The Kdux store manages the its (cohesive) state and processes actions dispatched by the ViewModel.
+    - The Kdux store manages its (cohesive) state and processes actions dispatched by the ViewModel.
 Each action is processed by the store's middleware, then reducer, then produces a new state.
     - The store’s `state` flow emits the updated state, which the ViewModel observes and maps to a `UiState`.